Building a Tailored Training Program for Homeless Healthcare

 What does a typical day look like for the homeless healthcare fellows?
-What are some stories or experiences you or the fellows have had with clients that have surprised or inspired you?

-Dr. Kumar: As homeless healthcare providers, we are often the first point of contact with the medical system for many of our patients experiencing homelessness, and for some, we are the only point of contact.
+As homeless healthcare providers, we are often the first point of contact with the medical system for many of our patients experiencing homelessness, and for some, we are the only point of contact.
 We have focused our training on addressing the broad needs of our specific patient population and our program aims to prepare fellows with a strong set of skills to meet healthcare needs that are more common among the patients we serve.
 Our fellow this year is using her growing skillset to provide care at Project Renewal three days a week, with two of those days at a shelter-based clinic and one day on a mobile unit.
 She spends the other two days of the week in educational activities, with half a day in lectures, half a day working on a scholarly activity, and the last day in experiential learning.
 This day spent in experiential learning allows the fellow to visit community organizations to understand how they function and what resources they offer.
 One of the most important pieces of experiential learning is being able to understand what kind of experiences our patients may have had before they enter our clinic and what resources are available to help support them.

 I am constantly inspired by our patients.
 I have a patient who is a 22-year-old woman, with two school aged children, and she has a lengthy medical history, including blood clots in her lungs, dangerous thyroid dysfunction, seizure disorder, and traumatic brain injury.
 She has endured domestic violence since she was 14 years old and has had to move around to different boroughs for safety.
 She cannot read or write and is still impressively navigating a very complex system, mostly on her own, carrying with her an enormous medical file with her to different specialty appointments.
 She’s known to hospitals across boroughs, but regardless of whichever borough she’s currently sheltered in, she always returns to our clinic for primary care.
 We know her story, we are her medical home, and she knows that she is truly seen when she is at our clinic.